-Although a signature block is included on the General Form, institutional endorsements are optional for the Stage 1 proposal but may be provided by separate hardcopy (to the address in Section 1.7) in those cases where the proposing institution requires them.
+Institutional endorsement information (name of administrator, administrative authority, and administrative institution) are optional for the Stage 1 proposal but may be provided by separate hardcopy (to the address in Section 1.7) in those cases where the proposing institution requires them.
 In all cases, institutional endorsements are required for the hardcopy submission of a Stage 2 cost proposal.

 The abstract on the Cover Page Form is limited to 800 characters, including spaces between words.
 If the abstract exceeds this length, it will automatically be truncated at 800 characters when entered into the database.
-The list of selected targets and corresponding abstracts will be made public once the results have been announced.